CiscoDevNet/ucsm_health_check/README.md

 How to run the tool

 1. In GitHub, click on the “Clone or download” button and choose the “Download ZIP” option.
-This will download a file titled “ucsm_health_check-master.zip”
+This will download a file titled “ucsm_health_check-main.zip”
-2. Save the “ucsm_health_check-master.zip” to a folder on your system
+2. Save the “ucsm_health_check-main.zip” to a folder on your system
-3. unzip the “ucsm_health_check-master.zip” (#unzip Hyberflex-Hybercheck-master.zip / any windows utility)
+3. unzip the “ucsm_health_check-main.zip” (#unzip ucsm_health_check-main.zip / any windows utility)
-4. Browse to the directory where tool is saved to ucsm_health_check-master (# cd ucsm_health_check-master)
+4. Browse to the directory where tool is saved to ucsm_health_check-main (# cd ucsm_health_check-main)
 5. Download the UCSM_Techsupport bundle
 6. Run the command : python UCSMTool.py
 7. Input the location of the UCSM_Techsupport bundle